 Note: If you’re eligible for Medicare, you can’t participate in both Medicare Part D and Nokia-sponsored retiree prescription drug coverage at the same time.
 If you enroll in Medicare Part D, your Nokia-sponsored retiree prescription drug coverage will end.
 You may re-enroll in Nokia-sponsored retiree prescription drug coverage after you have disenrolled from Medicare Part D.

-You can fill prescriptions three ways:
+You can fill prescriptions:

-If You Use a Nonparticipating Retail Pharmacy
+If You Use an Out-of-Network Retail Pharmacy

-To Learn More About Your Pharmacy Benefits
+To Learn More About Your CVS Caremark Prescription Drug Benefits

 Prescription drug coverage premiums are included as part of the medical coverage premiums you may pay.
 Your out-of-pocket costs vary depending on how you choose to fill your prescriptions.
 For instance, if you purchase a brand-name drug when a generic equivalent is available, you will pay the generic copayment, plus the difference in cost between the brand-name and generic drug.